Counting Subgraphs in Somewhere Dense Graphs: Introduction

 We first briefly discuss which properties of $\scG$ are worthy of attention.
-When $\mathcal{G}$ is the class of all graphs, it is well known that each of the three problems is either $\ccFPT$ or $\ccSharpW{1}$-hard depending on whether certain structural parameters of $\scH$ (such as treewidth or vertex cover number) are bounded or not.
+When $\mathcal{G}$ is the class of all graphs, it is well known that each of the three problems is either $\ccFPT$ or $\ccSharpW{1}$-hard depending on whether certain structural parameters of $\scH$ (such as treewidth or vertex cover number) are bounded.
 Thus, when $\mathcal{G}$ is the class of all graphs, the problem is solved.
 However, when $\scG$ is arbitrary, no such characterization is known.
 This is partly due to the fact that ``natural'' structural properties related to subgraph counting are harder to find for $\scG$ than for $\scH$; subgraph counting algorithms themselves usually exploit the structure of $H$ but not that of $G$ (think of tree decompositions).
 There is however one deep structural property that, if held by $\scG$, yields tractability: the property of being \emph{nowhere dense}, introduced by Ne{\v{s}}et{\v{r}}il and Ossona de Mendez~\cite{NesetrildM11}.
-In a nutshell $\scG$ is nowhere dense if, for all $r \in \N$, its members do not contain as subgraphs $r$-subdivisions of arbitrarily large cliques; it can be shown that this generalizes several natural definitions of sparsity, including having bounded degree or bounded local treewidth, or excluding some topological minor.
-In a remarkable result, Ne{\v{s}}et{\v{r}}il and Ossona de Mendez proved:\footnote{In the realm of decision problems, an even more general meta-theorem is known for first-order model-checking on nowhere dense graphs~\cite{GroheKS17}.} \begin{theorem}[Theorem 18.9 in~\cite{Sparsity}] If $\mathcal{G}$ is nowhere dense then $\#\homsprob(\mathcal{H} \to \mathcal{G})$, $\#\subsprob(\mathcal{H} \to \mathcal{G})$, and $\#\indsubsprob(\mathcal{H} \to \mathcal{G})$ are fixed-parameter tractable and can be solved in time $f(|H|)\cdot |V(G)|^{1+o(1)}$ for some computable function $f$. \end{theorem}
+In a nutshell $\scG$ is nowhere dense if, for all $r \in \No$, its members do not contain as subgraphs the $r$-subdivisions of arbitrarily large cliques; it can be shown that this generalizes several natural definitions of sparsity, including having bounded degree or bounded local treewidth, or excluding some topological minor.
+In a remarkable result, Ne{\v{s}}et{\v{r}}il and Ossona de Mendez proved:\footnote{In the realm of decision problems, an even more general meta-theorem is known for first-order model-checking on nowhere dense graphs~\cite{GroheKS17}.}